MicrosoftDocs/cpp-docs/docs/mfc/reference/cobject-class.md

 - Object diagnostic output
 - Compatibility with collection classes

-Note that `CObject` does not support multiple inheritance.
+`CObject` doesn't support multiple inheritance.
 Your derived classes can have only one `CObject` base class, and that `CObject` must be leftmost in the hierarchy.
-It is permissible, however, to have structures and non- `CObject`-derived classes in right-hand multiple-inheritance branches.
+It's permissible, however, to have structures and non- `CObject`-derived classes in right-hand multiple-inheritance branches.

-You will realize major benefits from `CObject` derivation if you use some of the optional macros in your class implementation and declarations.
+You'll realize major benefits from `CObject` derivation if you use some of the optional macros in your class implementation and declarations.

 The first-level macros, [`DECLARE_DYNAMIC`](run-time-object-model-services.md#declare_dynamic) and [`IMPLEMENT_DYNAMIC`](run-time-object-model-services.md#implement_dynamic), permit run-time access to the class name and its position in the hierarchy.
 This, in turn, allows meaningful diagnostic dumping.